MichalMares/Ardularm/README.md

 * Passive Infrared Sensor HC-SR501
 * Generic RGB Diode

-Other components might work as well (not tested.)
+Other components might work as well (not tested).

 ## Installation

 Ardularm had been developed with Arduino IDE (for the Arduino code) and any other editor (for the server-side PHP code).
 Libraries [AddicoreRFID](http://www.addicore.com/v/vspfiles/downloadables/Product%20Downloadables/RFID_RC522/AddicoreRFID.zip)* and [Bootstrap framework](http://getbootstrap.com/) were used while creating this.
 To run this project on your own, there are a few steps necessary:

 1. Create a database and an e-mail box on your hosting.
-2. Fill in the settings file with the right credentials for your database in `Server\config.template.php` and save it as `Server\config.php`.
+2. Fill in the settings file with the right credentials for your database in `Server\template.config.php` and save it as `Server\config.php`.
-3. Create a `Server\.htpasswd` file with your desired user name and password (https://faq.oit.gatech.edu/content/how-do-i-do-basicauth-using-htaccess-and-htpasswd). ".htaccess" works for Apache servers only!
+3. Create a `Server\.htpasswd` file with your desired user name and password (https://faq.oit.gatech.edu/content/how-do-i-do-basicauth-using-htaccess-and-htpasswd), edit path in `Server\template.htaccess` file and save it as `.htaccess`. ".htaccess" works for Apache servers only!
 4. Upload the content of `Server` onto your server.
 5. Run the `Server\create.php` script.
 This will create all the tables needed for the project and necessary values.
 6. Wire up your Arduino UNO according to "Components and Wiring" section of this document.